 - All content producers and editorial staff are required to disclose any connections to individuals or companies connected to the product they are covering.
 If fair coverage to a product cannot be provided then producers or editorial staff are to recuse themselves

 We strive for fair and accurate coverage of events and issues.
 People will always come into an event or issue with preconceived notions and biases.
 Our definition of objectivity in relation to journalistic pursuits identifies these biases and requires us to put these in check as to gather the facts of an event and present them as fairly as possible.
 Our audience is an important factor in ensuring we do the absolute best job we can covering issues.
 As such, our content producers and editors are required to disclose any connections to a subject so our audience can keep these in mind.
 When a producer or editor feels they cannot check their biases to work a story objectively, then they are to recuse themselves.
 Connections that are required to be disclosed to our audience are:

-- Whether a producer or editor is or has been friends with someone connected to a story
+- Whether a content creator is or has been friends with someone connected to a story

-- Whether a producer or editor has previously worked with or for someone or an organization connected to a story
+- Whether a content creator has previously worked with or for someone or an organization connected to a story

-- Whether a producer or editor has previously funded or donated to a person or organization
+- Whether a content creator has previously funded or donated to a person or organization

-- Whether a producer or editor is a member of a industry organization (eg. IGDA, ESA, SPJ, etc.)
+- Whether a content creator is a member of an industry organization (eg. IGDA, ESA, SPJ, etc.)